The Founder

 The Founder is a 2016 biographical drama film directed by John Lee Hancock and written by Robert Siegel.
-Starring Michael Keaton as businessman Ray Kroc, the film depicts the story of his creation of the McDonald's fast-food restaurant chain, which eventually involved forcing out the company's founders to take control with conniving ruthlessness.
+Starring Michael Keaton as businessman Ray Kroc, the film depicts the story of his creation of the McDonald's fast-food restaurant chain, which eventually involved forcing out the company's founders to take control of the company and begin operation under a profit-focused business model.
 Nick Offerman and John Carroll Lynch co-star as McDonald's founders Richard and Maurice McDonald, alongside Linda Cardellini as Ray Kroc's third wife Joan Smith, and B. J. Novak as McDonald's president and chief executive Harry J. Sonneborn.

 The film premiered at Arclight Hollywood on December 7, 2016, and was released theatrically in the United States on January 20, 2017, by the Weinstein Company.
 It grossed $24 million worldwide and received generally positive reviews from critics, who praised the performances of Keaton and Offerman.

 Plot

 In 1954, struggling Prince Castle salesman Ray Kroc travels to San Bernardino, California to meet Dick and Mac McDonald at their eponymous restaurant after the brothers purchase eight of his milkshake machines.
 Kroc lauds the brothers' success over dinner.
 Mac and Dick explain the restaurant's origins and success after a complete redesign of the store in 1948, eliminating unnecessary overhead and cutting costs.
 Eager to cash in, Kroc presses the brothers to expand franchising.
 After an initial refusal, the brothers agree to a business deal with stringent contract terms and a lengthy approval process for potential changes.

 Kroc breaks ground in Des Plaines, putting up his home as collateral.
 Hungry for more growth, Kroc pursues wealthy local connections for investment in franchising and recruits Fred L. Turner as his business partner.
 After early struggles with franchise operators not being involved, which had doomed the brothers' previous franchise attempts, Ray hit on the model of the local operator: putting the franchisee directly into the workspace and working alongside their staff.
 Kroc sees rapid gains and continues to expand, traveling to St. Paul to oversee the first opening in the Twin Cities.
 There, Kroc meets Rollie Smith, and his wife, Joan, who are interested in franchising; Kroc immediately becomes infatuated with Joan.
 At the same time, Kroc is stressed out over rising pressure from financial operating costs and falls behind on his payments.
 Kroc is unsuccessful at renegotiating his contract with the McDonald brothers, and, when his bank forecloses on his home, Kroc's wife, Ethel, discovers her husband put the house up as collateral without her knowledge.
 Kroc subsequently files for divorce from Ethel.